Don't Fall Off that High-Wire

 “Keeping steady on a stationary plank or beam is hard enough, but a rope adds the destabilising element of motion.
 A rope not only sways but also moves in response to a person's movement, forcing the walker to constantly change position" says L. Mahadevan in an applied mathematician and scientist in his study.

-Movement of the rope, amplifies small errors can be very easily.
+Movement of the rope, amplifies small errors very easily.
 It’s the same for projects, constant small amends, lack of information and complexity make your project rope sway.

 The good news is that you can find your sweet spot – the ‘optimal sag’.
 The rope or wire being walked on, needs to sag a little – not too taught, not too slack.
 Each walker develops their own through constant practice.
 Finding your project's optimal sag will give you flexibility.